MrTomek/DataVideo-SE-200-Remote-Control-Protocol/README.md

 - **bit 3:** Clock activation instead of Logo 2 (0- Logo 2, 1- Clock),
 - **bits 2… 0:** reserved, ignore;
 -
  1.26.
 COM = 0xA0 – copy and write setting parameters Common_Settings (Section 2) from the device’s EEPROM into the device’s volatile memory.
 ARG = 0.
 Device replies with LEN = 0, ANSW is not available.

  1.27.
 COM = 0xA0 – device soft reset.
 ARG = 0.
 Device replies with LEN = 0, ANSW is not available.
 The device executes soft reset and it completely reboots (similar to the power recycle).
 It is impossible to establish a connection with the device for around 8 seconds.

+ ### Example Comand

+Main Source 2 = `E2, E4, 0F, 00, FF, 01, FE, 40, 02, 03, 01, 0C, D6`
+Speed 1 : = `E2, E4, 0F, 00, FF, 01, FE, 40, 02, 20, 00, D4, 26`
+Mix : = `E2, E4, 0F, 00, FF, 01, FE, 40, 02, 32, 00, D8, 86`